Rongberonger Korhi: Principal photography and post-production

 The film was shot on the ARRI ALEXA MINI Camera by ace cinematographer Sirsha Ray.
 The first day of the shoot was on 10 December 2016.
-The film was shot over a period of 10 days.
-This aspect of a ten-day shoot seemed to be a regret harboured by the director.
-In two exclusive interviews to The Statesman newspaper and to a web portal TheMoviean.com, he conceded that he would have preferred a two-week shoot instead.
+The film was shot over a period of 10 days, which the director later said he regretted.
+In interviews with The Statesman newspaper and a web portal TheMoviean.com, he conceded that he would have preferred a two-week shoot.

-The film was edited by veteran editor Rabiranjan Maitra, which took three months to be locked.
+The film was edited by veteran editor Rabiranjan Maitra, which took three months.
 The music production was done by Debojyoti Mishra.

 Controversy

 Clash with Hindu Right Wing Group

-In December 2017, a little-known Hindu Right Wing Fringe Outfit rose in protest against the film and called for its ban.
-The film reportedly drew the ire of the Hindu outfit as two of its characters, in one of the four stories, were named after Indian god and goddess, Ram and Sita.
-The activists of the fringe group, Hindu Jagran Manch, held demonstrations outside the local office of the Central Board of Film Certification (CBFC) on Friday and submitted a deputation seeking changes in the names of the characters.
-Director Ranjan Ghosh, however, refused to make any changes, calling the protests an attempt to curb his creative freedom.
+In December 2017, a Hindu group protested against the film and called for its ban because, in one of the four stories, characters were named after Indian god and goddess, Ram and Sita.
+Activists frin the fringe group, Hindu Jagran Manch, held demonstrations outside the local office of the Central Board of Film Certification (CBFC) on Friday and requested changes in the names of the characters.
+Director Ranjan Ghosh refused to make any changes, calling the protests an attempt to curb his creative freedom.
 Ghosh said the film had four separate stories about relationships and there was no mythological connection.
-The spokesperson for the West Bengal unit of Hindu Jagran Manch, Vivek Singh, had written a letter to the Union Information and Broadcasting minister, Smriti Irani, stating that naming the film’s characters after Ram and Sita would hurt the sentiments of Hindus.
+The spokesperson for the West Bengal unit of Hindu Jagran Manch, Vivek Singh, had written to the Union Information and Broadcasting minister, Smriti Irani, stating that naming the film’s characters after Ram and Sita would offend Hindus.

-The BJP’s West Bengal unit president Dilip Ghosh said the trend of naming film characters after Hindu Gods or revered mythological characters might harm the sentiments of people of the community.
+The BJP’s West Bengal unit president Dilip Ghosh said the trend of naming film characters after Hindu Gods or revered mythological characters might upset the community.